Visualization for Recommendation Explainability: A Survey and New Perspectives: Introduction

-To close these research gaps, we review in this paper the work on explainable recommendation that has been published in the last two decades, with a focus on explanatory visualizations.
-We conduct a comprehensive survey of visually explainable recommendation based on four dimensions, namely explanation goal, scope, style, and format.
+To close these research gaps, we review in this paper the work on explainable recommendation that has been published in the past two decades, specifically between 2000 and 2021, with a focus on explanatory visualizations.
+We conduct a comprehensive survey of visually explainable recommendation based on four dimensions, namely explanation aim, scope, method, and format.
 Further, we describe guidelines to ground and support the design of effective visual explanations in recommender systems.
 The main aim of this work is to help recommender system researchers and practitioners get the big picture of explainable recommendation augmented by visualizations with the hope that they will have rough guideline when it comes to choosing visualizations to solve explainable recommendation tasks at hand.

 The remainder of this paper is organized as follows: In Section \ref{sec:relwork}, we first outline the background for this research and three branches of related work, namely visual explanation, interactive recommendation, and interactive explanation.
-Morever, we summarize several of the most relevant peer-reviewed surveys related to the topic of explainable recommendation.
+Moreover, we summarize several of the most relevant peer-reviewed surveys related to the topic of explainable recommendation.
 We then introduce the four classification dimensions used in this survey in Section \ref{sec:dim_exp}.
 Munzner's what-why-how visualization framework is briefly explained in Section \ref{subsec:vis}.
 This framework provides the theoretical background to discuss how explanatory visualizations are provided in the reviewed literature.
 Section \ref{sec:method} describes the steps that were taken while planning the survey.
 Section \ref{sec:result} then discusses in detail the results of this survey.
 Section \ref{sec:discussion} provides a set of possible design guidelines and future lines of work in this field.
 Section \ref{sec:conclusion} finally summarizes the main findings of this work.